mizziness/applause-wp/wp-content/plugins/post-carousel-divi/readme.txt

 = Change I change the number of posts that scroll when arrow is clicked or on autoplay?=

 You can change the number of posts that scroll by changing the Slides Scroll setting at Module Settings > Content > Elements > Slides Scroll.

-= How can I upgrade to the Pro version of the plugin? =

-To unlock additional features and customization options, you can upgrade to the Pro version of the Divi Post Carousel plugin.
-Visit the Divi Post Carousel page on the plugin's website and follow the upgrade instructions.
-The Pro version is available for a one-time payment of $19.

-= I have a support question or feature idea.
-How can I get help? =

-If you have any questions or need support for the Divi Post Carousel plugin, you can create a new thread in the support section.
-The plugin's developers will assist you with any inquiries or issues you may encounter.

 == Changelog ==